david-pawar/DavidsBookStore/DavidsBookStore/README.txt

      : normal page is opening, added category link in dropdown but Category link is not opening.
 I am doing further work, its been long time fixing this error,

+0450 updated Category/Index.cshtml, Category/Upsert.cshtml, I had contoller folder in Customer folder, but I was not getting any result,
+      I moved that back to root directory, S still not getting Category class displayed, but I am doing further work.